oscarbranson/supplementary/supplements/inorg_Li/README.md

-# Supplement to Branson et al. (in review), *Controls on Li partitioning and isotopic fractionation in inorganic calcite*
+# Supplement to Branson et al. (2024), *Controls on Li partitioning and isotopic fractionation in inorganic calcite*

 ## Contents